mrdandelion6/Learn-to-Code/README.md

 ## Languages
 Here are notes I've made on various programming languages.
 Most of them are ongoing and I have yet to complete them.
 There are also a few I want to start making notes for later on as well.
 ### Doing (🚧) / Done (🏁)
-- 🏁 `C` and systems programming, pipes, processes, and sockets. made for CSC209H5.
+- 🏁 `C` and systems programming, pipes, processes, and sockets. made for **CSC209H5 Winter 2024/2025**.
 - 🏁 `JavaScript` and DOM
 - 🏁 `Bash` (not in depth)
 - 🚧 `C++`